DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/property-grid-non-tabbed-view.md

 	![](../../../../../images/eurd-win-magnifier-set-color.png)

-Right click to cancel the Magnifier mode.
+Right click or press Esc to cancel the Magnifier mode.

 ## Specify Expressions